Sanmeet007/transcript-chatbot/README.md

 ## 🧩 System Overview
 1. **Session Initialization:** Creates a temporary session to manage chat state.
-2. **Transcript Loading:** Retrieves and processes YouTube transcripts, splitting them into text chunks.
+2. **Transcript Loading:** Retrieves and processes YouTube transcripts, splitting them into chunks.
-3. **Question Answering:** The model uses similarity search on embeddings to find relevant context and generates a conversational answer.
+3. **Embedding & Storage:** Generates embeddings and stores them in **Chroma Vector Store**.
+4. **Question Answering (RAG):** On each query, relevant transcript chunks are retrieved from Chroma and passed to the model for answer generation.
-4. **Session Termination:** Sessions and related embeddings are automatically cleared upon exit.
+5. **Session Termination:** Sessions and embeddings are automatically cleared upon exit.

 ---